Lightning-AI/pytorch-lightning/examples/app_multi_node/README.md

 You can run the multi-node raw PyTorch and Lite by running the following commands.

+This removes all the boilerplate around distributed strategy by you remain in control of your loops.

 ```bash
 lightning run app app_component_lite.py
 ```